-4. Project cost management.
 This is exactly what it sounds like.
-It involves estimating the cost of resources, including people, equipment, materials, and items such as travel and other support details.
+Project cost management involves estimating the cost of resources, including people, equipment, materials, and such things as travel and other support details.
 After this is done, costs are budgeted and tracked to keep the project within that budget.